 Alignment with your broader cloud strategy: Every business has its own DNA and consequently, your data protection needs could vary depending on different SaaS apps your business is using.
-Do consider a solution who currently protects Office 365 workloads, but also offers support for other SaaS solutions that are deployed within your business.
+Do consider a solution who currently protects Microsoft 365 workloads, but also offers support for other SaaS solutions that are deployed within your business.

 Global infrastructure footprint: Latency is real while restoring large data sets from one side of the world to another.
 In addition, your business may need to comply with data residency requirements.
 Do consider a solution with a global infrastructure to meet your latency and data residency requirements.